Owyn/alex-packet-id-finder/README.md

-# alex-packet-id-finder (supposed to work on Pinky's proxy, Toolbox awaiting fix (feel free to pull request))
+# alex-packet-id-finder

-lists opcode candidates after their triggering based on their definitions
+lists opcode candidates after their triggering based on their definitions (that means you must have **correct** .def file for it)

 ## Usage (proxy command)
 ### `fpi`